sameeraman/HomeAssistant/README.md

 - Turn off house alarm based on device tracker - Unarm when anyone is back at home
 - Turn on the night mood at midnight when there is no motion in the house
 - Turn off the Night mood when master bedroom door open in the morning
+- Turn off Sonos if it is left On when the house alarm is on (After leaving home)
+- Update Automation when Guest Mood is turned on
+- Update Automation when Guest Mood is turned off
+- Update Automation when Party Mood is turned on
+- Update Automation when Party Mood is turned off
+- Alert on Z-Wave Batteries below 30% at 9:00pm